Your details have been received

-You might be wondering how long it takes to drive across Thailand?
+You might be wondering how long it takes to explore Thailand?
 From Bangkok to Chiang Mai in the north, the distance is about 700 km and takes about 9-11 hours to drive.
 The highways are in good condition and generally smooth with speed limits of 120 km per hour, and signs in both Thai and English.

 As opposed to Bangkok, driving around Chiang Mai is pleasant and easy.
 Other drivers are polite and courteous.
 The drive from Chiang Mai to Chiang Rai is about 4 hours.